aVorotnikov/krls/README.md

-# krls
+# The Kernel Recursive Least Squares Algorithm
-The Kernel Recursive Least Squares Algorithm
+Practice on SVM course in SPbSTU